monarch-009/HTML-CSS-JS-Project/README.md

-# Basic_HTML-CSS_Project
+# Basic_HTM-CSS & Javascript Project
-Learning HTML and CSS by implementing them practical on the small-small Project .
+Learning HTML, CSS and JavaScript by implementing them practical on the small-small Project .